 - 5.1 Since the start of the Local Plan period in 2011, there has been a significant amount of infrastructure delivered to support new development in Gosport Borough.
-This section provides an overview of the key infrastructure projects completed in this monitoring period 2020/21, and since the start of the plan period in 2011. - 5.2 The infrastructure delivered each year can vary from large strategic schemes to smaller local schemes.
-As explained in Section 2, schemes are often funded using a variety of funding sources and use varying amounts of developer contributions. - 5.3 A full breakdown of schemes delivered since the start of the plan period and information relating to the progress of identified schemes along with lead providers, costings and timescales, is available in Appendix 2 Infrastructure Delivery Plan.
+This section provides an overview of the key infrastructure projects completed in this monitoring period and since the start of the plan period in 2011. - 5.2 The infrastructure delivered each year can vary from large strategic schemes to smaller local schemes.
+As explained in Section 2, schemes are often funded using a variety of funding sources including developer contributions.
+A full breakdown of schemes delivered and information relating to the progress of identified schemes along with lead providers, costings and timescales, is available in Appendix 2 Infrastructure Delivery Plan.